yangfangbosco/TelegramProject/TelegramAutoSignUp/README.md

 # Telegram User Auto Sign Up

-This is the code to auto sign up
+This is the code to auto sign up with Selenium and Telethon API

 ### Running